-Food is so central to the holiday season.
+Food is so central to our lives.
 We associate it with celebrating and home.
+We also need to realize how critical it is to health – now more than ever.
 The question is what to serve our elderly relatives and guests that suffer from Alzheimer’s and other diseases that promote rather than even jeopardizes their health.
-Many of these patients also begin to exhibit what seems like odd behavior during mealtimes.
+Many of these patients begin to exhibit what seems like odd behavior during mealtimes.
 Some struggle with poor appetites, while others forget the taste of foods they used to love.
 Below, we discuss the best types of foods for Alzheimer’s patients, and how you can inspire your loved one to eat nourishing meals.

 Slowing The Progression of Alzheimer’s Disease